China censors Hong Kong internet, US tech giants resist - RFI

 Twitter and Google told AFP that they too would not comply with information requests by Hong Kong authorities in the immediate future.

-"Like many public interest organisations, civil society leaders and entities, and industry peers, we have grave concerns regarding both the developing process and the full intention of this law," Twitter said in response to an AFP inquiry.
+Twitter told AFP it had "grave concerns regarding both the developing process and the full intention of this law".

+Tik Tok, which is owned by Chinese company Byte Dance, announced it was pulling out of Hong Kong altogether.

+"In light of recent events, we've decided to stop operations of the TikTok app in Hong Kong," TikTok told AFP.

+Tik Tok has become wildly popular amongst youngsters around the world.
+However many Hong Kongers have distrusted it because of its Chinese ownership.

+ByteDance has consistently denied sharing any user data with authorities in China, and was adamant it did not intend to begin to agree to such requests.

-In less than a week since the law was enacted, democracy activists and many ordinary people have frantically tried to scrub their online profiles of anything that China may deem incriminating.
+In less than a week since the law was enacted, democracy activists and many ordinary people have scrubbed their online profiles of anything that China may deem incriminating.

 Monday night's document also revealed that judicial oversight that previously governed police surveillance powers in Hong Kong had been eliminated when it comes to national security investigations.